 A light box helps you create diffuse lighting.
 It allows you to control the environment and avoid common problems, such as unexpected reflections or color cast from items in the larger environment.

-If, for example, you were photographing your products in a room you had painted a strong color, the color on the walls would affect the color of your photos.
+If, for example, you were photographing your items in a room you had painted a strong color, the color on the walls would affect the color of your photos.
 If you placed your products inside a light tent to be photographed, you wouldn't have to worry about the color of the walls.

-You can learn how to get started with light box product photography here.
+The diagram above shows you how to light product photography using a light box.
+If you'd like more information, you can learn how to get started with light box product photography here.

 How can you manipulate the amount of light coming into the camera?